Regina-Bass/CSSSecrets/chapter1/README.md

 <img src="maintainability/maintainability.jpeg" alt="Image of Maintainability Code output" height=70/>

 ### Maintainability vs Brevity
 Sometimes maintainability and brevity can be mutually exclusive.
-For example if your're creating a border where the thickness is different one one side only, while it's shorter to simply write `border-width:10px 10px 10px 0;` , it's much easier to read and maintain/edit if it was separated into two lines like:
+For example if your're creating a border where the thickness is different on one side only, while it's shorter to simply write `border-width:10px 10px 10px 0;` , it's much easier to read and maintain/edit if it was separated into two lines like:
 ```
  border-width: 10px;
  border-left-width: 0;
  ```

+### CurrentColor
+CurrentColor is the first ever variable in CSS (though some argue that it was em).
+Rather than corresponsding to a static value. it resolves to the value of the color property.

+### Inheritance